apache/openwhisk/core/monitoring/user-events/README.md

 ## Local Run
 >First configure and run `openwhisk docker-compose` that can be found in the [openwhisk-tools][2] project.

-Start the service inside that cluster.
+- Start service inside the cluster (on the same docker-compose network: `openwhisk_default`)
 - The service will be available on port `9095`
 - The endpoint for exposing the metrics for Prometheus can be found on `/metrics`.